 Graham asserted, “I think as the broad workforce does become more informed, it is going to create a sharp increase in demand for data projects.
 Digital leads do need to be prepared for an onslaught of projects and potentially have really high expectations.
 I think that success is contingent on digital leads engaging with a broader workforce, helping them to develop an understanding of the opportunities, but also to have an awareness of the limitations of data science and data projects, because ostensibly, every single data science project is a little piece of innovation, and with innovations is it always exploratory.”

 Dan suggested that “The only way that you’re going to get those skills is by practising.
 There’s no substitute for poor practice.”
 Within the Corndel Data programme guides, key concepts are underpinned with theory and so combining that with practice is going to be the easiest way to gain those skills.
 Whatever level you need to get to there is an apprenticeship programme or end programme outside of the apprenticeship level to support that learning journey.

 - suggested Graham.
 Additionally attend events, sign up to e-shots from Harvard Business review and McKinsey insights, sign up for the data science forums in Quora.
 There is be a wealth of free information and all sorts of ways in which in which non-technical leaders can go about immersing themselves in this exciting area.

 Thank you to our panelists and all those who attended.

-This panel discussion highlighted the importance of data literate leaders in a data-rich world,
+This panel discussion highlighted the importance of data literacy and softer skills for digital leaders in a data-rich world.